Dimitrie Stelaru: Albatros years

+Antonescu-era repression and late 1940s

 Humorist and raconteur Vlad Mușatescu reports that, by 1942, Stelaru had entered a "dark, so very dark, phase", largely because he had grown tired of having to sleep on the North-Station benches.
 Mușatescu invited Stelaru into his own rented home, located in the Bucharest area of Chibrit, where they spent Christmas together, in destitute conditions.
 Stelaru reportedly sold one of Mușatescu's trench coats, and nearly prostituted himself with the landlady, in order to obtain food and rachiu for their two-man party.
-Stelaru was present in Bucharest for the commemoration of Istrati's death in April 1943, reciting his own poems to an audience comprising Panait Mușoiu, Alexandru Talex, Aida Vrioni, and Ștefan Voitec.
+Stelaru's poems were given a public reading by Alexandru Talex during the commemoration of Istrati's death in April 1943, to an audience comprising Panait Mușoiu, Aida Vrioni, and Ștefan Voitec.
 Like Dumitrescu, he had come to display a "fraternal affection" toward Istrati.
 The novelist appears in one of Stelaru's poems for Albatros as one of the "three dead ones" who watch over a war-torn humanity (the other ones are Jesus and Lord Byron).

+The narrative in Zeii prind șoareci suggests that Stelaru was planning to live in hiding in Turnu Măgurele, "where the land ends", but that he was ultimately forced to move out of the area.
+He also depicted himself as an enemy of Antonescu's alliance with Nazi Germany.
+In one of his memoirs, he reports having visited the fascist engraver Gheorghe Ceglokoff at Dacia Traiană publishing house, to ask for a favor; it happened that Ceglokoff was also receiving a visit from a uniformed Wehrmacht soldier.
+The poet was willingly provocative, and threw out a copy of the Mein Kampf into a nearby fireplace; the soldier was outraged, and proceeded to beat Stelaru—but, "by some miracle", never managed to arrest him.
+Stelaru's situation was changed for the better when the Antonescu government was toppled by a multi-party coup, which Stelaru later labeled as Romania's "unchaining" (descătușare).
+In 1945–1946, he had returned to Sighișoara, where he was employed to teach art at a private school founded by physician Alexandru Culcer.
+He later presented himself as a co-founder of the school, which he depicted as an institution of higher learning—with himself as a "university professor".